sagorbrur/bangla-bert/README.md

 Bangla-Bert-Base is a pretrained language model of Bengali language using mask language modeling described in [BERT](https://arxiv.org/abs/1810.04805) and it's github [repository](https://github.com/google-research/bert)

+**NB: If you use this model for any nlp task please share evaluation results with us.
+We will add it here.**

 ## Pretrain Corpus Details
 Corpus was downloaded from two main sources: